mouseless/mouseless.codes/how-we-work.md

 ---
-title: mouseless -- process
+title: mouseless -- how we work
 menu-title: how we work
-position: 2
+position: 3
 seo-title: >
-  > mouseless -- process_
+  > mouseless -- how we work_
 seo-description: >
   run on a flexible, pay-as-you-go model.
 seo-image: https://mouseless.github.io/brand/assets/logo/profile/logo-profile-mark-primary-500px.png